Directional dark-field implicit x-ray speckle tracking using an anisotropic-diffusion Fokker-Planck equation: Theory

 Here ${\bf{r}}_{\perp} \equiv (x,y)$, $I_{\textrm R}({\bf{r}}_{\perp})$ and $I_{\textrm S}({\bf{r}}_{\perp})$ are the intensities of a reference speckle image acquired in the absence and presence of a sample, respectively, $\Delta$ is the sample-to-detector distance, $k=2\pi / \lambda$ is the wavenumber of the x rays, $\lambda$ is the wavelength, $\phi_{\textrm{ob}}$ is the phase shift caused by the sample, and $\nabla_{\perp}=(\partial/\partial x,\partial/\partial y)$ denotes the transverse gradient operator.
 The first term, on the right-hand side of Eq.~(\ref{eq:1}), quantifies the coherent energy flow that was described earlier.
-The second term, on the right-hand side, describes the diffusive flow via the effective diffusion coefficient $D_{\textrm{eff}}({\bf{r}}_{\perp};\Delta)$.
+An identical term appears in the transport-of-intensity equation (TIE) \cite{teague1983}.
+Indeed, the entire first line of Eq.~(\ref{eq:1}) is mathematically identical in form to a first-order finite-difference form of the TIE.
+This correspondence exists because local energy conservation, under transverse energy flow, is the underpinning principle in both the TIE and the first line of Eq.~(\ref{eq:1}).
+The difference lies in the fact that (i) the transverse flow in the TIE is induced by free-space propagation from plane to parallel downstream plane {\em in vacuo}, whereas (ii) in the first line of Eq.~(\ref{eq:1}) the transverse flow occurs in a fixed plane, with the flow induced by a phase object whose presence smoothly perturbs $I_{\textrm R}({\bf{r}}_{\perp})$ into $I_{\textrm S}({\bf{r}}_{\perp})$ \cite{PaganinLabrietBrunBerujon2018}.
+The second term, on the right-hand side of Eq.~(\ref{eq:1}), describes the diffusive flow via the effective diffusion coefficient $D_{\textrm{eff}}({\bf{r}}_{\perp};\Delta)$.
 If we assume the mask to be spatially statistically stationary, and the source to be an extended incoherent source, then the diffusive effects due to source-size blur will be describable via a position-independent additive constant term in $D_{\textrm{eff}}({\bf{r}}_{\perp};\Delta)$.
 With this understanding in place, we henceforth consider $D_{\textrm{eff}}({\bf{r}}_{\perp};\Delta)$ to quantify only sample-induced contributions, that are due to both (i) local position-dependent SAXS fans emerging from each point on the exit surface of the sample, as well as (ii) edge-diffracted x rays.
 Note, also, that the position-dependent sample-induced SAXS fans, as described by the above formalism, are considered to be rotationally symmetric (by assumption) at each transverse location over the exit surface of the thin sample.